Henderake/heroku-flask/README.md

 ```

 ### Step 3
 Commit and push to heroku.
-To enable flask debug mode, add debug=True when calling app.run() in app_run.py
+To enable flask debug mode, add debug=True when calling app.run() in app_run.py.
+Note that flask will automatically reload the modified source code if debug mode is on.

 ```cmd
 git commit